 Tactics

 By the end of the season, mating activity is winding down, some of the local toms have likely been tagged and gobbles are getting rare.
 In fact, some days you may head out and not hear a thing.
 Few if any toms will gobble once they are on the ground.
-For that reason alone, you want to be at your hunting spot a half hour before sunrise.
+For that reason alone, my first of many turkey hunting tips is that you want to be at your hunting spot a half hour before sunrise.
 That’s the best chance you will have to pinpoint a bird gobbling.

 If you hunt public land or a shared lease or club land, that will also ensure you may be the first one to a tom before some of your fellow hunters.